andreterceiro/dio-az-204--exploring-azure-app-service/README.md

 After, in the same screen, he got the connection string and the key.

-Next, he created a storage browser container:
+Next, he created a blob container in the area of storage browser:

 ![storage browser container](images/storage-browser-container.png)